growthbook/gb-find-code-refs/docs/ALIASES.md

 ### Execute a command script

 For more control over your aliases, you can write a script to generate aliases.
-The script will receive a flag key as standard input. `ld-find-code-refs` expects a valid JSON array of flag keys output to standard output.
+The script will receive a flag key as standard input. `gb-find-code-refs` expects a valid JSON array of flag keys output to standard output.

 Here's an example of a bash script which returns the the flag key as it's own alias: